rackerlabs/rackspace-how-to/content/cloud-servers/create-a-linux-swap-file.md

 Swap is space on a disk that is reserved for use as virtual memory.
-When a Linux&reg; server runs out of memory, the kernel can move inactive processes into swap to make room for active processes in the working memory.
+When a Linux&reg; server runs out of memory, the kernel can move inactive processes into swap space to make room for active processes in the working memory.

-By default a swap partition is not present on Cloud Servers, but you can add swap to a server by allocating a swap file.
+By default, a swap partition is not present on Cloud Servers, but you can add swap to a server by allocating a swap file.
 The performance of a swap file is similar to that of a swap partition.
 However, using a swap file makes it easier to control the swap size without repartitioning a volume.
 You